May 5, 2020 How many of our kids have had ear infections as babies? They are the worst, especially because they can’t tell you what’s wrong.

-The outer ear is basically what we can see.
-The middle ear contains the bones that move together to process sound and the inner ear is composed of mechanisms that transfer sound to our brains!
+The outer ear is basically what we can see, the middle ear contains the bones that move together to process sound, and the inner ear comprises mechanisms that transfer sound to our brains!

-When infections happen, they typically occur in the middle ear, which doesn’t allow the sound to be processed and heard correctly.
+When infections happen, they typically occur in the middle ear and don’t allow correct processing and hearing of the sound.

 A study by the University of Western Sydney has revealed that recurring middle ear infections in early childhood can have a detrimental impact on language and literacy skill development in later life.

-Study author, Dr Heather Winskel, from the University’s School of Psychology, says middle ear infection or otitis media (OM) is the most common childhood illness.
-It’s one of the main causes for children being hospitalized up until the age of 1.
+Study author, Dr. Heather Winskel, from the University’s School of Psychology, says middle ear infection or otitis media (OM) is the most common childhood illness.
+It’s one of the main causes of children’s hospitalization up until the age of 1.

-They were also noted to have difficulty with word recognition.
+Researchers also found that they had difficulty with word recognition.
 This means, if you told your child to close their eyes and repeat a word back to you, the word wouldn’t be clear.
-This shows that damage has been done to the inner ear from the recurrent ear infections.
+This shows that there is damage to the inner ear from the recurrent ear infections.

 The peak incidence of OM occurs when children are between 6 and 18 months, which is the most critical period of language development, when the infant is tuning in to the speech sounds that characterise their native language.

 This process allows young children to break into the stream of speech and eventually map sound onto meaning.
-If they can’t hear correctly, that process will be broken.
+The process breaks down if they can’t hear correctly.

-Please keep in mind – if your child gets tubes or has remediation for the ear infections, that will increase their ability to keep up with their speech and language development.
-The children that were observed in this study either received tubes later or never received them at all.
+Please keep in mind, if your child gets tubes or has remediation for the ear infections, that will increase their ability to keep up with their speech and language development.
+The children observed in this study either received tubes later or never received them at all.

 If you are concerned about the number of ear infections that your child is having, make sure you talk to your pediatrician to see if there are options available.